 Your discharge can tell you when you’re pregnant.
 At the beginning of your pregnancy, you may notice a thicker, heavier or gummy discharge.
 This is because the cervix and vaginal walls get softer, and discharge increases to help prevent any infections travelling up from the vagina to the womb.
 You can also experience discharge towards the end of your pregnancy as well.
 Most women will have an increased amount of vaginal discharge during pregnancy, particularly in the later stages.
 As long as the discharge isn’t smelly, itchy or bloodstained then nothing needs to be done.
 The most important thing to be aware of is whether this could be leakage of waters.
 If there’s a lot of water loss, get checked out by your midwife, GP or at the hospital.

 Women are increasingly more stressed today with work, family and hectic lifestyles.
-However stress can also affect our physical health.
-Stress is a major cause for hormonal imbalances within the body, which could in turn can lead to vaginal discharge, according to some experts.
+However, stress can also affect our physical health.
+Stress is a major cause of hormonal imbalances within the body, which could, in turn, can lead to vaginal discharge, according to some experts.